Space Jam: A New Legacy

-Space Jam: A New Legacy is a 2021 American live-action/animated sports comedy film, directed by Malcolm D. Lee.
-The sequel to Space Jam (1996), the film was directed by Malcolm D. Lee and written by Juel Taylor, Tony Rettenmaier, Keenan Coogler, Terence Nance, Jesse Gordon, and Celeste Ballard from a story by Taylor, Rettenmaier, Coogler, and Nance.
-The film stars basketball player LeBron James as a fictionalized version of himself, in addition to featuring Don Cheadle, Khris Davis and Sonequa Martin-Green in live-action roles, while Zendaya, Jeff Bergman and Eric Bauza headline the Looney Tunes voice cast.
-The film follows James enlisting the Looney Tunes' aid to win a basketball game in a Warner Bros.–themed virtual world against its rogue artificial intelligence ruler after his youngest son is abducted by the AI.
+Space Jam: A New Legacy is a 2021 American sports comedy film directed by Malcolm D. Lee.
+A sequel to Space Jam, the film, combining live action and animation, stars basketball player LeBron James as a fictional version of himself, with Don Cheadle, Khris Davis and Sonequa Martin-Green in supporting live-action roles, and Jeff Bergman, Eric Bauza, and Zendaya in voice roles.
+The film follows James enlisting the Looney Tunes' aid to win a basketball game in a Warner Bros.–themed virtual world after its rogue artificial intelligence abducts his youngest son.

-Discussions for a Space Jam sequel began following its release.
-Director Joe Pytka was attached to return, and Spike Brandt and Tony Cervone signed on as the animation directors; however, the project stalled due to lead actor Michael Jordan's refusal to return.
+Discussions for a Space Jam sequel began following the film's release.
+Director Joe Pytka was attached to return, and Spike Brandt and Tony Cervone signed on as the animation directors.
+However, the project stalled due to lead actor Michael Jordan's refusal to return.
 Several possible spin-offs focusing on other athletes, including Jeff Gordon, Tiger Woods and Tony Hawk, were discussed but never materialized.
-After several years in development, a LeBron James-led sequel was announced in 2014 with filming under Nance began in the Los Angeles area in June 2019.
+After several years in development, a sequel led by James was announced in 2014 with filming under director Terence Nance beginning in the Los Angeles area in June 2019.
 Nance left the project in July due to creative differences and was replaced by Lee, with filming completed by September.
 Traditional animation was done by Company 3 and Tonic DNA, while visual effects and computer animation were outsourced to Industrial Light & Magic.

 Space Jam: A New Legacy premiered in Los Angeles on July 12, 2021, and was released nationwide in the United States by Warner Bros.
 Pictures on July 16, and through HBO Max for one month.
-The film was a box-office bomb, grossing $163.7 million against a $150 million production budget, and received generally negative reviews from critics for its lack of humor, excessive runtime, and extensive product placement of WarnerMedia properties.
-It won three of its four Golden Raspberry Award nominations, including Worst Actor for James.
+The film grossed $164 million and received generally negative reviews from critics, winning three of its four Golden Raspberry Award nominations, including Worst Actor for James.